stephenmcd/mezzanine/docs/user-accounts.rst

 By default, in the Mezzanine admin, Mezzanine will render all relevant user profile fields on a User object via the ``ProfileInline(admin.StackedInline)`` class.
-However, if you need to use a custom inline class create in the admin.py file of your app and add a reference to it in settings.py with the following setting: :ref:`ACCOUNTS_PROFILE_INLINE_CLASS`.
+However, if you need to use a custom inline class you can create the custom class in the admin.py file of your app and add a reference to it in settings.py with the following setting:
+:ref:`ACCOUNTS_PROFILE_INLINE_CLASS`.

 Restricting Account Fields